wind-zinc/fosphor_verification/README.md

-# fosphor_certification
+# fosphor_verification
-A certification platform for fosphor IP core
+A verify platform for fosphor IP core